 Solo hikers might like the strobe-ready feature that is popular in law enforcement.
 It’s a non-linear strobe pattern that can cause enhanced dizzying effects, helpful if you feel threatened on the trail at night.
 Although not found in most LED flashlights, it is a common feature in tactical flashlights that are also perfect for hiking.

 There are some great choices of traditional disposable batteries and USB rechargeable batteries in the best flashlights for hiking.
 Understanding the difference is essential as it impacts more than your battery life.

 Disposable: The most common battery used in a compact LED flashlight is an AAA battery.
 You’ll also find a handful that use AA or CR123A lithium batteries.
 Flashlights that use larger batteries like C and D cells are baton-sized tools that aren’t the best for hiking due to their weight.

 Rechargeable: USB connections are used to recharge flashlights with built-in lithium-ion batteries.
-The nice thing about a USB charger is you can use many different sources for power: from a computer, a wall outlet, your car, a backup power bank or a solar panel.
+The nice thing about a USB charger is you can use many different sources for power: a computer, a wall outlet, your car, a backup power bank, or a solar panel.